 Turmeric and Orange Infusion

 Turmeric contains curcumin, a powerful compound renowned for its anti-inflammatory effects.
 Oranges add a citrusy flavour and are a great source of vitamin C. Combine a teaspoon of ground turmeric with freshly squeezed orange juice in a pitcher of water.
 Mix well and let it infuse for a few hours.
 This vibrant infused water provides a delicious way to incorporate turmeric's anti-inflammatory properties into your daily routine.

 How Much Water Should I Drink per Day?

 One prevailing opinion is that we should all drink at least 8 glasses of water per day in order to maintain optimum health.
-However, many health professionals dispute this claim and say we should focus more on drinking water instead of other beverages when we feel thirsty and not worry as much about the quantity of water we drink.
+However, many health professionals dispute this claim and say we should focus more on drinking water instead of sugary drinks when we feel thirsty and not worry as much about the quantity of water we drink.
 They point out that we need far more water during the hot summer months and when we exercise than we need in cooler climates or when we are resting.

 We all like to have a "cuppa" throughout the day and in the evening.
 This can be a great way to manage inflammation.
-Green tea is known to be high in anti-oxidants, which help reduce inflammation and fight disease.
+Green tea is known to be high in antioxidants, which help reduce inflammation and fight disease.
 If you drink green tea made with ionized water regularly, it may be the best "medicine" you can take.

 Clinical Trials and Studies on Water's Role in Alleviating Inflammation